CERVical cancer: AdjuvaNt ThErapy and radical Surgery

 I. The CERVANTES team prepared protocol amendment (version v2.0) which should speed up patient enrolment, eliminate patients drop out and set mandatory adjuvant treatment.
 The two main changes include:

-This protocol was approved by our local ethics committee and is now under assessment of EMA via CTIS.
+This protocol was approved by our local ethics committee and EMA (CTIS).

-22.8.2024 Ethics committee approved amended protocol v2.0 in General University Hospital in Prague, Czech republic.
-Four more sites promptly followed:
+22.8.2024 Ethics committee approved amended protocol v2.0 in General University Hospital in Prague, Czech Republic.
+Other sites promptly followed:

 Subscribe for CERVANTES Trial